Arun-hn/docker_3_dynamic_IP/README.md

-It is the continuation of Docker_1 project.
+It is the continuation of Docker_2 project. in the docker 2 project we need to change each time hostname ie. public IP of ec2
-Here we use Docker-compose.yml file to run containers.

-Before running docker-compose.yaml
-first run
-change host to ec2-public-ip in index.html and
+It is not usefull for automation using docker compose so to overcome this we use dynamic IP so in index.html I used
+ (async function init() {
+        const baseUrl = window.location.origin; // Get the base URL dynamically const response = await fetch(`${baseUrl}/get-profile`);
+        console.log("response", response);
+        const user = await response.json();
+        console.log(JSON.stringify(user));

+So it can automatically fetch the Public IP

-docker build -t my-app .
+So build the my app frontend image docker build -t my-app .

-then my-app image built,

 Now run
 docker-compose up